Investment Trust FAQs

 - Why do investment trusts trade at a premium or discount to net asset value?

 An investment trust’s share price is determined by supply and demand.
 In theory, if more people are willing to buy than to sell at the current price, the price will rise.
 Similarly, the share price will fall if there are more investors selling than buying.

 If a trust or the area in which it invests is particularly popular, demand might push the share price to a premium over the NAV.
 A trust or area that is out-of-favour could trade at a discount to NAV.

 - What is gearing?

-Investment trust managers have the flexibility to borrow money in order to purchase investments - this is referred to as 'gearing'.
+Investment trust managers have the flexibility to borrow money in order to buy investments - this is called 'gearing'.
 If the total assets of a trust are worth £100 million, and the manager borrows £10 million.
-This is expressed as 110% gearing.
+The gearing is 110%.

 - Why do investment trusts use gearing?

 If the trust manager believes there is a good investment opportunity, but doesn't have any spare cash within the trust, he will borrow money to cover the purchase.
-This avoids the need to sell holdings in order to make additional investments.
-The manager needs to be confident he can earn a higher return on the additional investments than the cost of borrowing the money.
+This avoids selling holdings to make additional investments.
+The manager needs to be confident they can earn a higher return on the additional investments than the cost of borrowing the money.
 While gearing can magnify gains if the manager is correct, it also magnifies losses if he is wrong and is therefore a higher-risk strategy.